Wine tasting itinerary from Split, Trogir, Kaštela I 7 days

 Just 4 km from the city of Hvar on the south shore of Hvar’s island is the village Milna.
 Situated in a protected cove with beautiful, radiant beaches, far from the city’s rushing summer crowds, Milna is the ideal destination for a relaxing vacation.

-Wine tasting Zlatan Otok, dinner at Konoba Kotin on Hvar.
+Wine tasting at Zlatan Otok, dinner at Konoba Kotin on Hvar.
 The approximate distance of 5 hours.

-Bol is a picturesque small town, was once the home of wine-growers, fishermen, and sailors.
-Bol is the only coastal settlement on the southern side of the island of Brač.
+Bol is a picturesque small town and the only settlement coastal settlement on the southern side of the island of Brač.
+Bol was in the past home of wine-growers, fishermen, and sailors.

 Its white beaches attract, particularly Zlatni rat Beach, because of their vastness and beauty.
 Zlatni rat beach stretches almost vertically into the sea, changing its shape and location depending on the winds.
 Its elegance and allure have made it the symbol of both the island and coastal Croatia.